 Your phone buzzes with the salary notification and for about four seconds it feels like progress.
-Then you remember the savings account underneath it, the one earning 0.01% while the prices in your supermarket climb 3–5% a year, and the four seconds curdle.
+Then you remember the savings account underneath it — the FDIC national average savings rate was 0.38% APY as of June 2026, and many large banks still pay 0.01% — while US consumer prices rose 3.5% over the twelve months to June 2026, and the four seconds curdle.
 You are running on a treadmill someone else set the speed on.
 The money comes in, the money loses value, and the only lever you seem to have is to run faster — work more hours, ask for a raise that barely outpaces the dilution.
 There has to be a way to own a machine instead of being one.

 Why does hardware income work when a savings account doesn’t?